-Air conditioning, vending machines, televisions, wifi, and working toilets…a good laundromat should offer these creature comforts.
+Air conditioning, vending machines, televisions, free wifi, and working toilets…a good laundromat should offer these creature comforts.
 Trust me, you’ll appreciate these amenities if you have kids.

 Once you’ve done your research and have stepped foot inside your chosen laundromat, you can use 4 of your 5 senses to determine whether you made the right choice based on your investigation.

 - See-Evaluate the laundromat for overall cleanliness.
 Are the folding tables clean and free of debris?
 Are the garbage cans overflowing with trash?
 How about the tops of the machines?
 Do they have a layer of dust?
 Check the bathroom.
 Is it clean and well-stocked?

 - Hear-Is there soft, pleasant music playing in the background?
 Are the tv’s blaring annoying (or inappropriate) shows?

 - Smell-The air as soon as you walk in.
 Does it smell like cigarette smoke, the inside of a garbage can, mildew, or wet dog?
 If so, turn around and walk out.
 Also, smell the inside of the washing machine before you put your clothes inside, if it smells funky, don’t use it.
 If it smells strongly of bleach, avoid washing colors in it.

 - Touch-Do your clothes feel just wet enough when you remove them from the washer?
 Or are they too dry or soaking wet?
 Are the clothes dry after a complete cycle?

 Laundromats are often busiest on Sunday between the hours of 12 pm and 5 pm, as well as weeknights between 5 pm and 8 pm.

 Tuesday and Wednesday are typically the slowest days for laundromats.

 Due to the recent coin shortage in America, many laundromats are experiencing a shortage of quarters.
 This is why it’s best to bring your own if you can.